OBeeNya/Coursera_ML_Andrew_Ng/Week 3/Readme.md

   Regularization consists of adding the parameters to the cost function so that when we try to minimze the cost function, we also are minimizing the parameters.
   We are *penaliazing* the parameters.
   Using smaller values for the parameters forms a "simpler" hypothesis.
-  We don't know which parameters to pick in advance so we add them as follows:
+  We don't know which parameters to pick in advance so we add them all as follows:
   ![alt text](https://i.imgur.com/FtamwUj.png)
   The added term is the *regularization term* and 𝜆 is the *regularization parameter*.
   By convention we do not penalize 𝜃0.